Foundation Education

 Depending on your career goals and your commitment to obtaining childcare qualifications, you may choose to study the Diploma as soon as you graduate from the Certificate III.

 This is known as Recognition of Prior Learning (RPL).
 You may also qualify for RPL through past work that you’ve completed.
-In order to do so, you’ll need to provide evidence of your responsibilities, time worked, and the kind of skills that you are proficient in.
+In order to do so, you’ll need to provide evidence of your responsibilities, time worked and the kind of skills that you are proficient in.

 If you’re ready to get started today, get in touch with us, and we’ll work out a plan that suits your aspirations, budget and availability.